chidieb11/admin-dashboard/README.md

 # Here is a live display:
 https://myadminapp.netlify.app/login
-use email: john@gmail.com password: password
+## use email: john@gmail.com password: password to login

 # Getting Started with Create React App